jtleek/careerplanning/README.md

 * What conferences / seminars / hackathons / etc should you attend?
 What are the deadlines?
 * How can you expand your network in a way that will open doors?
 (Hints: lab visits, internships, competitions)
-* Do you feel comfortable writing a blog or using social media professionally?
+* Do you feel comfortable writing a blog or using social media professionally? (this is absolutely the best way to get an industry job as far as I can tell).

 ### Recommendations